-Everyone has a different gift giving style and I am not materialistic, but I always had looked forward to my future boyfriend/husband surprising me with something I treasured.
-The gift would be more about the thought and spending time together, but if he did not even like the idea of spending time together it seemed, or he always seemed to be too busy, but no one is that occupied and I should have known.
+Everyone has a different gift-giving style and I am not materialistic, but I always had looked forward to my future boyfriend/husband surprising me with something I treasured.
+The gift would be more about the thought and spend time together, but if he did not even like the idea of spending time together it seemed, or he always seemed to be too busy, but no one is that occupied and I should have known.

-We went on a few trips during the holiday, but the whole time he was making condescending comments about when he had a new girlfriend she would be six years older than him, blonde, or a twenty-two year old bimbo.
-No of it was flattering, and his behavior in public was quite insulting.
+We went on a few trips during the holiday, but the whole time he was making condescending comments about when he had a new girlfriend she would be six years older than him, blonde, or a twenty-two-year-old bimbo.
+None of it was flattering towards me, and his behavior in public was quite insulting.
 One should know these type of remarks are not jokes, but the truth in the form of a jest.
 If your boyfriend is making snide jokes that make you feel uncomfortable it is a sign of disrespect towards you as a person.

 Is Calling It Quits The End Of The World?

 Yes, I am recommending the book He's Just Not That Into You because this is one of the biggest pieces of common sense no single lady should be without.
 Basically this book tells you if a man does not want to spend time with you or make a commitment he is "just not that in to you," and why would you want to spend time with a man who is too self-centered, lazy, boring, and uncreative to tell you he is just not that interested.
 If he acts emotionally distant I like to read the writing on the wall, and even if he acts that way and is into me, he is too unthoughtful to have a second of my day.